Anieyo0/Anatomy-Aware-Posture-Correction/README.md

 This repository provides a reference implementation of the paper:

-**Anatomy-Aware Deformable Registration for Posture Correction in Veterinary Thoracic Radiographs**
+**AnatMorph: Anatomy-Aware Deformable Image Registration for Pose Correction of Veterinary Thoracic Radiographs**

 The core idea is to make learning-based deformable image registration focus on the **thoracic ROI** (and avoid spurious deformation in non-ROI regions such as limbs/background) using: